jsteigelman/chat-app/README.md

 ## Description
 This is a Node.js chat app with real-time data transfer.

+To test this project with multiple users in a chat room, simply open the URL in two seperate browser windows.
+Enter the same chat room name in both tabs.
+There, you will be able to send and receive messages in real-time.
+Or, simply share the link with a friend and join the same chat room name!

 ## Live Site URL
 This app is deployed to Heroku:
 [https://steigelman-chat-app.herokuapp.com/](https://steigelman-chat-app.herokuapp.com/)